SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Migrating_elements_in_a_DataMiner_System.md

 # Migrating elements in a DataMiner System

-In DataMiner Cube, it is possible to migrate elements from one DMA to another within a DMS.
+In DataMiner Systems where [Swarming](xref:Swarming) is not enabled, you can migrate elements from one DMA to another within a DMS.
+When you do so, DELT (DataMiner Element Location Transparency) will be used to export the elements from the first DMA and then import them on the other DMA.
+If Swarming is enabled, elements can be [swarmed](xref:SwarmingElements) instead.

-To do so:
+To migrate elements:

 1. In Cube, go to *Apps* > *System Center \> Agents*.